DeveloperRijan/django-landing-page-development/README.md

 # django-landing-page-development
-Python/Django single page or landing page application development - practice for beginners staffs welcome
+Python/Django single page or landing page application development - newcomers are welcome to practice

 If you are beginners, so you can practice this project to enhance your skill in django, it's open source to practice - The full developed landing page project
 Thanks